Outsidetheboxgames/3DS-Game-Maker/README.md

 C code variables to add your own functionality into a node.

+Only 2D support.
+(I may add 3D soon.)

 # How to use it?

 Download and Install DevkitPro: https://devkitpro.org/wiki/Getting_Started